What Is Cybersecurity Asset Management — And Why It Matters in 2026

 - Deploy CASB or browser monitoring to identify shadow IT and unauthorized SaaS applications

-- Sync with Active Directory and identity providers for user account and device discovery
+- Sync with Active Directory and identity providers for user account discovery

 - Classify assets by criticality based on data sensitivity and operational impact

-- Assign business and technical owners to all high-criticality assets
+- Assign business and technical owners to all high-value assets

 Layer 2: Real-Time Monitoring with Remote Monitoring and Management (RMM)